-How can we explain the spirit of happiness and joy to someone struggling emotionally, spiritually or psychologically?
-What guidance can we offer a person who has a broken spirit without diverting to pharmacological alternatives such as SSRI’s which are well known to increase depression and thoughts of suicide?
+How can we explain the spirit of happiness and joy to someone struggling emotionally, spiritually, or psychologically?
+What guidance can we offer a person who has a broken spirit without diverting to pharmacological alternatives such as SSRIs which are well known to increase depression and thoughts of suicide?
 In some cases, these drugs have been quite effective.
-In other areas, they have been devastating to those effected by the outcome.
+In other areas, they have been devastating to those affected by the outcome.
 All too often this is the modern medical answer for social anxieties, depression, and mood disorders; ‘I’ll write you a prescription for that’.

 Think about it.
 What happens to humans who deny the Heavenly Father while seeking the desires of the flesh?
 Why does the rich man never have enough money?
 Why does the collector never have enough stuff?
 Why does the adulterer never have enough sex?
 Why do drugs and alcohol never fill our internal vacancies?
 Why are the “beautiful people” and self-worshipers never truly satisfied as they age?
 Why must mankind choose hatred and war when love is so much easier to practice?
 Why does anger well up in the hearts of those who deny Christ’s teachings of love and forgiveness?